karthik0112/javasciript-grammer/chapters.md

 ##**Chaining Methods**

----Because in JavaScript functions can return this keyword, or any other value, including functions, it’s possible to chain multiple methods using the dot operator.
+* Because in JavaScript functions can return this keyword, or any other value, including functions, it’s possible to chain multiple methods using the dot operator.

--"hello".toUpperCase().substr(1,4);//"ELLO"
+* "hello".toUpperCase().substr(1,4);//"ELLO"

      TYPE COERCION;